codingPhuc/obsidian_git_AI/first order logic.md

 ## Existential quantification
-expressionds of "some cases" $\exists$ <varible><sentence> it is equivalent to the disjunction of instantiations of P
+expressionds of "some cases" $\exists$ varible> sentence> it is equivalent to the disjunction of instantiations of P

+## nested quantifiers
+multiplbe quantifiers enable more complex sentences Mixture

+$\forall$x (Crown)